Skip to content

 Prefix Commands

-Not only does seyfert handle application commands but also prefix commands.
-They are not enabled by default but you can enable them by setting up an option inside the ClientOptions.
-We have to access to the command option where we can specify a suboption called prefix.
+Seyfert handles not only application commands but also prefix commands.
+They are not enabled by default, but you can enable them by configuring an option within ClientOptions.
+We have access to the command option where we can specify a suboption called prefix.
+This option expects a callback that returns an array of possible prefixes for that command.
+Since the callback returns a Message, we have access to the command option where we can specify a suboption called prefix.
 This option expects a callback returning an array of possible prefixes for that command.
-As the callback returns a Message is pretty simple to handle diffrent prefixes per guild.
+As the callback returns a Message property inside CommandContext, it is quite simple to handle different prefixes per server.

-Here is an example in which we are going to set multiple prefixes for all the commands.
+Here’s an example where we configure multiple prefixes for all commands.

 import { Client } from 'seyfert';